Sasha Moisa: ONE Championship

 Sasha Moisa made his debut for ONE Championship when he entered the ONE Featherweight Kickboxing World Grand Prix, facing Jo Nattawut at ONE Championship: Enter the Dragon on May 17, 2019.
 Moisa went on to lose via third-round TKO.

 Moisa was originally scheduled to face Yodsanklai Fairtex at ONE Championship: Age Of Dragons but was forced to withdraw from the bout.
 He ultimately returned at ONE Warrior Series 10 on February 19, 2020, where he knocked out Shahzaib Rindh in the third round.

 Lethwei career

-World Lethwei Championship

-Sasha Moisa made his Lethwei debut on February 22, 2019, at WLC 7: Mighty Warriors, where he knocked out Myanmar fighter Shwe Yar Mann in the third round.
+Sasha Moisa made his Lethwei debut on February 22, 2019, at WLC 7: Mighty Warriors, where he knocked out Myanmar fighter Shwe Yar Man in the third round.
+Moisa became the rightful challenger to the title after the strong statement against the Myanmar rising star.

 In 2019, he challenged Artur Saladiak for the WLC Light Middleweight World Championship.
 On August 2, 2019, at WLC 9: King of Nine Limbs, Moisa emerged victorious by unanimous decision and was crowned WLC Light Middleweight World Champion.

+Mixed martial arts career

+Fight Exclusive Night

+On April 19, 2023, it was announced that Moisa had signed with Polish promotion Fight Exclusive Night (FEN) to compete in mixed martial arts.
+He is scheduled to make his debut against Adam Brysz at FEN 50 on September 2, 2023.